nchah/freebase-triples/README.md

 ## Scripts

 The scripts in this repo are mostly written in Bash and Python.
-Bash/Shell scripts handle the parsing for the massive data files.
+Bash/Shell scripts handle the initial parsing for the massive data files.
 Python, with its many libraries, is a simple way to use the triples data after some initial processing.

-## Changes
+## ETL Changes

-This section tracks the changes made to the raw triples data dump to ease processing.
+This section tracks the changes made to the raw triples data dump to ease processing of the data.
+[ETL](https://en.wikipedia.org/wiki/Extract,_transform,_load) refers to the extraction, transformation, and loading of large datasets.

 The data dumps encode Freebase data in a few ways that are different from the usual usage on Freebase.com.